 Instructions

-Preheat the oven to 350 degrees.
-Slice the zucchini in half, and then into thick slices.
-Place on a cookie sheet lined with parchment paper.
-Bake at 350 degrees for about 15 minutes, or until tender.
+- Preheat the oven to 400 degrees F. Slice the zucchini in half, and then into slices.
+Place on a cookie sheet lined with parchment paper, and drizzle with the one tablespoon of olive oil.

-Serve dip with tortilla chips or fresh vegetables.
+- Serve with tortilla chips, gluten free crackers, or fresh vegetables.

 Jasson